Whether you should stay friends with your ex or not depends on your previous relationship with them and your future plans.

 It’s not easy to stop loving or forgetting a lover, yet, you can sort out your feelings.

-This depends on you and your feelings towards your ex.
+This depends on you and your feelings toward your ex.

 If you process your feelings and the pain, you’ll be able to slowly detach from your ex.